Structural Measures of Resilience for Supply Chains: Overview of results for several families of networks

 \subsection{Hierarchical Production Networks}

-A supply chain can be organized hierarchically, with different levels representing different stages of the production process.
+A network can be organized hierarchically, with different levels representing different stages of the production process.
 The raw materials or components that go into the production of a product are at the bottom of the hierarchy, and the finished product is at the top.
-Each level of the hierarchy represents a stage of production where the materials or components are transformed into a more advanced or finished product \citep{elliott2022supply}.
-This hierarchical structure helps to visualize the flow of materials and information through the supply chain and identify potential bottlenecks or inefficiencies.
-Moreover, another hierarchy that is possible is producing complex products by starting from a source of raw products.
-In this section, we study these two hierarchies, which we call \emph{backward} and \emph{forward} (referring to the directions of the percolation with respect to the network growth), production networks visualized in \cref{fig:tree_percolation}.
-More specifically, we consider: \begin{compactitem} \item The \emph{backward production network} (\cref{subfig:forward_backward}) at which the tree grows from the root, and then the percolation starts from the leaves and proceeds to the root.
-For the scope of this paper, we study backward percolation in deterministic $m$-ary trees.
-In \cref{sec:forward_backward_tree} we prove that, as someone would expect, such supply chains are, in fact, fragile and give lower bounds on resilience. \item The \emph{forward production network} (\cref{subfig:forward_forward}) at which the tree grows from the root, and then the percolation starts from the root and proceeds to the leaves.
-Here, the production network is generated by a stochastic \emph{branching process}; the Galton-Watson process.
-In \cref{sec:forward_forward_tree}, we prove that, under specific conditions, such supply chains are fragile with a non-negative probability and are otherwise resilient. \end{compactitem}
+Each level of the hierarchy represents a stage of production in which materials or components are transformed into a more advanced or finished product \citep{elliott2022supply}.
+This hierarchical structure helps visualize the flow of materials and information throughout the network and identify potential bottlenecks or inefficiencies.
+Another possible hierarchy involves the production of a growing number of finished goods from raw materials.
+In this section, we study these two hierarchies, which we call \emph{lineage growth} and \emph{inverted lineage growth} (referring to the directions of percolation with respect to network growth), production networks visualized in \cref{fig:tree_percolation}.
+More specifically, we consider: \begin{compactitem} \item The \emph{lineage growth network} (\cref{subfig:forward_backward}) where the tree grows from the root, but percolation begins at the leaves and proceeds backwards to the root.
+For the scope of this paper, we study lineage growth in deterministic $m$-ary trees.
+In \cref{sec:forward_backward_tree} we prove that, as expected, such networks are, in fact, fragile and give lower bounds on resilience. \item The \emph{inverted lineage growth network} (\cref{subfig:forward_forward}) at which the tree grows from the root, and then the percolation starts from the root and proceeds to the leaves.
+Here, the production network is generated by a stochastic \emph{branching process}; the Galton-Watson (GW) process.
+In \cref{app:forward_forward_tree}, we prove that, under specific conditions, such networks are fragile with nonzero probability, but otherwise resilient. \end{compactitem}

-In the sequel, we present the two processes and the results on $R_{\cG}(\varepsilon)$, and in \cref{sec:comparison_golub}, we compare our conclusions with the ones of \citet{elliott2022supply}.